Recap vs. Dallas Elite – July 23, 2016

 The Divas’ offense then started to put together a decent drive, but penalties and several negative plays sent the Divas into a massive hole, at one point putting the offense 47 yards behind the first down marker.
 The Divas could only muster a punt to their own 42-yard line, and Dallas started with great field position.

-The Divas earned a temporary reprieve with their first turnover of the game, as Sylvia Espinoza picked off a Gerhart pass to stave off the Dallas threat.
+The Divas earned a temporary reprieve with their first turnover of the game, as the D.C. defense forced a Gerhart interception.
 But once again, the Divas’ offense could not muster a first down.
 The ferocious defensive line of the Elite simply overwhelmed Divas quarterback Allyson Hamlin and the rest of the Divas’ offense, and the Divas went three and out.
 D.C. punted to their own 33-yard line and trailed 6-0 as the first quarter came to a close.

 Blessed once again with great field position, the Elite cashed in on their first big gamble of the game.
 Dallas lost seven yards on three plays and faced fourth and 17 from the D.C.
 40-yard line.
 The Elite decided to go for it, and Gerhart found Fitcheard-Brydson for a 31-yard gain and a momentum-changing first down.
 On the very next play, running back Tiffany Hill expanded Dallas’ lead with a nine-yard touchdown run; although the two-point conversion run was stopped short, the Elite had seized a 12-0 lead early in the second quarter.